Tankistikkk/New-Checker/README.md

 However, please note that the program may sometimes work incorrectly due to the enabled anti-virus, so we advise you to disable it!

 # Utility functions
-Instructions for use enter these commands in turn - modules, threads, chatcmds, memory, and look carefully to see any cheat.
+Instructions for use enter these commands in turn - **modules, threads, chatcmds, memory**, and look carefully to see any cheat.

 # License
 The project is distributed under **proprietary license**